 The seventh commandment prohibits unfaithfulness in marriage.
 No person who is of sound mind, wants their spouse to become intimate with another person.
 We want and demand exclusivity from the one person whom we have chosen to spend our life.
 Today, laws that prohibit adultery are quickly fading from the record of human government.
 We have become a world of people who are tolerant of the bad behavior of other people and refuse to be outspoken against improper moral behavior.

-The eight commandment is one that no person excuses as simply bad behavior.
+The eighth commandment is one that no person excuses as simply bad behavior.
 Even amongst the liberal of today who want laws governing moral behavior to be done away with, very few would allow a person to take something that belongs to another.
 While this is true, a large number of persons thing nothing of taking items from work, school, or a local store, simply because they thing they deserve these items.

 The ninth commandment instructs people of all societies to tell the truth.
 No half truths, partial truths, or outright lies.
 We should always speak what is true.
 Every person appreciates honesty and truthfulness.
 No one wants to be lied to or misled by false statements.